 When someone passes away, the procedure necessary to settle the estate depends upon the nature of the planning accomplished prior to death.
 If the “decedent” had developed a proper estate plan prior to death, the procedures are generally much easier, less costly, and less time-consuming.
 If, on the other hand, the decedent failed to properly plan, then a probate may be necessary.
 Following, is an overview of the probate process, as well as the process of administering the estate of someone who had developed a revocable living trust.

 WHAT IS PROBATE?

-If you die without a living trust-based estate plan, and/or if you have probatable assets in excess of $150,000, your estate will be subject to the probate procedure.
+If you die without a living trust-based estate plan in Orange County, and/or if you have probatable assets in excess of $150,000, your estate will be subject to the probate procedure.
 Probate is a legal proceeding that is used to complete a persons legal and financial affairs after death.
 In California, probate proceedings are conducted in the Superior Court for the county where the decedent lived, and can take at least six months and sometimes as long as several years to finish.

 WHAT HAPPENS DURING A PROBATE?

 The person who is nominated in the will as executor files a petition asking that he or she be appointed as executor of the estate.
 If there is no will, the Probate Code provides a list of persons who have priority to petition to become executor.